sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/administration_and_security_of_code_insights.md

 1. The user created the insight.
 2. The user has permission to view a dashboard that the insight is on.

-In most cases, permissions can be thought of as belonging to a dashboard.
+Except for the singular, non-transferable creator's permission noted in case 1 above, permissions can be thought of as belonging to a dashboard.
 Dashboards have 3 permission levels:

 - User: only this specific user can view this dashboard.
 - Organization: only users within this organization can view this dashboard.